perribus/ctf_writeups/dawgctf2020/tiktok/README.md

     }
 ```
 #### tl;dr __free_hook
 If we can write to the `__free_hook`, we can overwrite it with the address of `system()` and invoke `system("/bin/sh")` if we call `free` on a pointer to a heap chunk beginning with `"/bin/sh\0"`.
-A heap pointer points directly to its data, so this will essentially just be a pointer to a character array.
+A heap pointer points directly to its data because it's ultimately just a pointer to a character array, albeit one stored on the heap.

 Now that we have a leak and arbitrary write we can hook `free()` to something a little more fun.